nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > **Tip:**<br>
 > Sorting order includes `earliest first`, `latest first` for date and time, and `a-z`, `z-a` for task descriptions, or `none` to use the default order.<br>
+> For your convenience, `earliest first` is automatically applied whenever you enter `list`.

 <img src="images/Ui-List.png" width="600">